Dragoshotter14/JukeBot/README.md

 python3  main.py
 ```
 **There is, you have just hosted your bot on your personal machine!**

+# Upcoming updates:
+* Play any kind of media that exists on Twitch.
+* Audio x0.5, x1.5, x2 in any of the audio playback options.

 <details>
 <summary>Tips</summary>
 If you upload the bot to a hosting service, don't forget to create the .env file with your: DISCORD_TOKEN and BOT_ID